The use of digital evidence to combat police misconduct and mass violence

 - Admissions Practices at Public Universities, A Draft Report (September 10, 2015).
 Full Text

-- (with E. Douglass Williams) (Commissioned and published by the City of Los Angeles, January 1997).
+- (with E. Douglass Williams), in An Empirical Analysis of the Proposed Los Angeles Living Wage Ordinance (Commissioned and published by the City of Los Angeles, January 1997).

-- (Commissioned by the City and County of Los Angeles, 1996).
+- Fair Housing in Los Angeles County: An Assessment of Progress and Challenges, 1970-1995 (Commissioned by the City and County of Los Angeles, 1996).

 - Black Pioneers, Intermetropolitan Movers, and Housing Desegregation (with Yana Kucheva).
 Full Text